shymuel/diff-cleanse/BadDiff/README.md

 # BadDiffusion
 "How to Backdoor Diffusion Models?" published at CVPR 2023.
 The official repo is [BadDiff](https://github.com/IBM/BadDiffusion).

+BadDiff can only attack DDPM models and only works with DDPM sampler.
+The original paper tests BadDiff on CIFAR10 and CelebA-HQ 256 datasets.
 We provice codes for training, sampling and measuring.

 ## Training
 ```